yantene/muz/README.md

-# muz
+# Muz
-a music control system
+Muz (pronounced "muse") is a music control system.